a lone polar bear walks on a ridge of snow

 It’s a Balance of Desires

 Simply put, when talking about telephoto lenses and photographing Churchill’s polar bears, there is absolutely a give and take no matter what your budget is, what strength and stamina you have while toting around big, heavy gear, etc. That is, the ideal telephoto lens is one with maximum versatility, maximum reach, minimal weight and size, maximum quality, and affordable.
-Well, you’re just not going to get it all…it’s about picking out which of these things are feasible and most important to you.
+Unfortunately, you’re just not going to get it all.
+It’s about picking out which of these things are feasible and most important to you.

 Don’t worry, I’m not going to leave you on a cliffhanger here—I promise to give hard and fast advice.